 SOS was specifically created for those who do not want a faith-based recovery program.
 It offers mutual support opportunities in a loose, customizable structure.
 SOS is also an abstinence-based program

 The only alternative program that does not require full abstinence, Moderation Management is quite different than other addiction recovery support groups.
 Designed for both problem drinkers and those who fear they might have a problem, MM is a telephone- and digital-based collective of people supporting each other as they track and reduce their drinking.
 After an initial period of abstinence, members are encouraged to develop healthy habits and a healthier relationship with alcohol.
 Obviously, this method will not work for all people and should be used with caution.
 Severe addiction often requires full abstinence, at least for a prolonged amount of time while entering recovery.

 So with these options, how can you decide which is best for you or your non-religious loved one?

 Figure Out Your Recovery Needs.

 12-step programs use the idea of a higher power to motivate recovery.
 However, that approach doesn’t work for everyone.
-Different support groups alternatives to AA or NA have different styles, but many take evidence-based approaches that teach positive thinking and motivational tools.
+Different support groups alternatives to AA or NA have different styles, but many take evidence-based treatment that teaches positive thinking and motivational tools.